What's your goal in making art?

 How did you get your start doing illustration for a living?

 A local author trusted me with her manuscript and gave me my first shot at illustrating a complete book.
 (Thanks so much, Lois!)
 After that my wife and I sent out a book she wrote to a few publishers and we got noticed by New Growth Press, who asked me to illustrate their Good News for Little Hearts series.
-My wife, Kate Hox, and I have also been collaborating for several years on a family devotional project that has just been signed by New Growth Press.
-Stay tuned for that.
-We're super excited about it!
+These early jobs helped me to refine my portfolio which attracted other clients.
+It's been a journey of trusting in God to provide.
+He always has.

 How do you go about illustrating a book?
 Where do you start?